ktafakkori/feloopy/README.md

 For multi-objective optimization, you should use the linux command for installation.
 However, please note that the optional dependencies for Linux kernel might not work on some operating systems.
 As a workaround, you can use a Conda-based Python 3.10 interpreter to ensure that optional dependencies for multi-objective optimization are installed correctly.

+## Features

+FelooPy offers a comprehensive set of features to simplify optimization and decision-making tasks:

-### **Features**
+### Ease of Use

-FelooPy offers the following key features:

-* **Simplest optimization programming language**: Designed to be easy to use, even for those with little or no programming experience.
+- **Simplest optimization programming language**: Designed for users of all levels, even those with limited programming experience.

+### Problem Handling

-* **Modeling, solving and analyzing optimization problems**: Provides a complete suite of tools for modeling, solving and analyzing a wide range of optimization problems.
+- **Modeling, solving, and analyzing optimization problems**: Provides a complete suite of tools for various optimization tasks.

+### Optimization Algorithms

-* **Exact optimization algorithms**: Supports *108* exact optimization algorithms that guarantee the optimal solution to your problem.
+- **Exact optimization algorithms**: Supports *108* algorithms that guarantee optimal solutions.

-* **Heuristic optimization algorithms**: Supports *197* heuristic optimization algorithms that can find best possible solutions to complex problems.
+- **Heuristic optimization algorithms**: Includes *197* heuristic algorithms for complex problem-solving.

-* **Convex optimization algorithms**: Supports *20* convex optimization algorithms that ease tensor- and matrix-form modeling, primarily for convex problems.
+- **Convex optimization algorithms**: Offers *20* algorithms for tensor- and matrix-form modeling, primarily for convex problems.

-* **Constraint optimization algorithms**: Supports *2* constraint optimization algorithms that can handle a wide range of complex constraints for operational and time-dependent decisions.
+- **Constraint optimization algorithms**: Handles a wide range of complex constraints for operational and time-dependent decisions (*2* algorithms).

-* **Multi-objective optimization algorithms**: Supports *17* multi-objective optimization algorithms, in which objectives might be conflicting or with different numerical units.
+- **Multi-objective optimization algorithms**: Supports *17* algorithms for handling conflicting or differently scaled objectives.

+### Decision-Making

-* **Multi-critera decision-making methods**: Supports *41* MCDM algorithms to solve decision problems with expert-based inputs without mathematical modeling.
+- **Multi-criteria decision-making methods**: Provides *41* MCDM algorithms for expert-based decision problems without mathematical modeling.

+### Customization

-* **Solver configurations**: Lets you configure the solver to meet specific requirements.
+- **Solver configurations**: Allows you to fine-tune the solver to meet specific requirements.

+### Programming Aids

-* **Auto-encoders for general purpose programming**: Provides auto-encoders to simplify general-purpose programming tasks.
+- **Auto-encoders for general-purpose programming**: Simplifies general-purpose programming tasks.

-* **Auto-linearizers for linear programming conversions**: Provides auto-linearizers that can handle mixed-integer non-linear programming problems.
+- **Auto-linearizers for linear programming conversions**: Handles mixed-integer non-linear programming problems.

-* **Auto-logic for modeling special constraints**: Provides auto-logic to help you model and solve problems with special constraints.
+- **Auto-logic for modeling special constraints**: Assists in modeling and solving problems with special constraints.

+### Analysis Tools

-* **Auto-sensitivity for analyzing the impact of key parameters**: Provides auto-sensitivity tools to help you analyze the impact of key parameters on your optimization problem.
+- **Auto-sensitivity for analyzing parameter impact**: Provides tools to analyze the impact of key parameters on your optimization problem.

 ### **Documentation**